 “You, asshole.
 I meant you.”
 Sarah kicked off again.
 And kicked and strained at each return, writhing at the hips as she went higher and higher, legs straight, until she was almost riding a tangent to her swing that was perpendicular to the flat, flat earth below.
 “Ohh...”
 Sarah was crying.
 Blubbering great gobbets of snot and salty tears, she let out a high wailing moan that rose and fell with each arc.

 “Then it’s too late for any act of contrition I could come up with.
 You are smart and good-looking.
 I gave you that.”

 “You broke my heart.
 I am a real girl.
-Blow that out your ass, Pinocchio,” Sarah said, finding her face through a curtain of tears.
+Blow that out your ass, Lucy,” Sarah said, finding her face through a curtain of tears.
 Beside her an invisible child swung on unperturbed.

 next chapter »